-This course surveys various countries and major regions of the world with respect to location and landscape, world importance, political status, population, type of economy, external and internal organization and relations, problems and potentials.
-Alabama Community College System Transfer Code A
+This course surveys various countries and major regions of the world with respect to location and landscape, world importance, political status, population, type of economy, and its external and internal organization problems and potentials.

 GEO 101.
 PRINCIPLES OF PHYSICAL GEOGRAPHY I (4 credits)